jethrop/scrapeToMarkdown/README.md

 When you use the `-s` or `--subdir` option, the script will limit the scraping to the specified subdirectory for all input URLs.
 This is useful when you want to scrape only a portion of a large website or maintain consistent behavior across multiple websites.

-The `--data-download-limit` option is a beta feature that attempts to limit the total amount of data downloaded.
-However, this feature is not fully functional in the current version.
+The `--data-download-limit` option allows you to set a limit on the total amount of data downloaded.
+The script will stop crawling once this limit is reached.

 ## Output